Memory Unit

 Primary Memory Secondary Memory

-These devices are temporary (Volatile) These devices are permanent (Non-volatile)
+These devices are temporary (Volatile, mostly RAM) These devices are permanent (Non-volatile)

-These devices are expensive These devices are cheaper
+These devices are generally more expensive per unit of storage.
+These devices are generally cheaper per unit of storage.

-They have less storage capacity They have storage capacities
+They have less storage capacity (typically gigabytes).
+They have much larger storage capacities (typically terabytes and beyond).

-Directly accessed by the CPU Not directly accessed by the CPU
+Directly accessed by the CPU.
+Not directly accessed by the CPU; data must first be transferred to primary memory.

 Units of Storage in Computer

 i.
 Bit (b): Bits is an acronym that stands for Binary digITS.
-It is the Smallest Unit of data on a binary computer.
-A single bit consists of 0 (zero) or 1 (one).
+It is the smallest unit of data in a digital computer.
+A single bit consists of either a 0 (zero) or a 1 (one).

 ii.
 Nibble (nybble, nyble, or nybl): A nibble is a collection of four bits.